Skip to content

 • server.secrets.backend -> SCION_SERVER_SECRETS_BACKEND

-• server.secrets.gcp_project_id -> SCION_SERVER_SECRETS_GCP_PROJECT_ID
+• server.secrets.gcp_project_id -> SCION_SERVER_SECRETS_GCPPROJECTID

-• server.secrets.gcp_credentials -> SCION_SERVER_SECRETS_GCP_CREDENTIALS
+• server.secrets.gcp_credentials -> SCION_SERVER_SECRETS_GCPCREDENTIALS

 These environment variables control server-side logging behavior.
 They are not part of the settings.yaml structure.